radius-project/samples/README.md

 # Radius Samples

-This repository contains the source code for quickstarts, reference apps, and tutorials for Radius.
+This repository contains the source code for tutorials and reference apps for Radius.

 To try out one of these samples, visit <https://docs.radapp.io>